jewelsofthought/neshama/site/personal/poems/struggle.md

 If the Leviathan, the dark energies,
 Lilith or Samael,
-Were the one’s chosen to begin
+Were the one's chosen to begin
 The narrative.
 Perhaps even more primal,
 They were the first emergence
-The one’s who had to step out,
+The one's who had to step out,
 Step aside –
-The so-called “first born”.
+The so-called "first born".

 If from the Darkness I am born,
 If that is the material from which I am fashioned,
 No matter how high I rise,
-How much “Light” I embody,
+How much "Light" I embody,
 The darkness will always reside within me.

 They say our task is to transform the Darkness,
-See the Divine spark of Light buried in the Darkness, And by recognising it, release it thus “increase” the light!
+See the Divine spark of Light buried in the Darkness, And by recognising it, release it thus "increase" the light!

 By accepting that it is from the Darkness that I am spawned, By accepting my birthright, I can accept my position, and